 He is a renowned philosopher best known for his scholarship on personal identity.
-Coming to Dinner."

 Appiah received much of his education in England.
 He completed his bachelor's degree in philosophy 1975 from Cambridge University.
 After teaching at the University of Ghana, he returned to Cambridge for his doctorate, graduating in 1982.
 He speaks five languages.